bbauska/CAD101en/README.md

 The user types "Test" in the input field and clicks Submit.
 The result is seen in an alert dialog box on the same page.

-In this section (part 4), you learned:
+In this section, you learned:

 -   Scripting is used to provide a more interactive user experience when browsing websites.